sar-gupta/space/README.md

 And you're good to go!
 ---

+You can view the database contents in your firebase project's database tab.

 If you want to contribute to this project, feel free to create an issue and/or submit a pull request.